Last Updated: August 8, 2024

 Early Life

 Alain Wertheimer was born on September 28, 1948 in Paris, France.
 He was born to parents Jacques Wertheimer and Eliane Fischer, both Jewish.
 He grew up with his brother, Gerard.
 His parents divorced in 1952 when Wertheimer was almost 4.
-His mother passed away when he was 6 years old, leaving his father to be the primary caregiver.
+Alain's mother passed away when he was 6 years old, leaving his father to be the primary caregiver.
 His grandfather, Pierre, co-founded Chanel with Coco Chanel.
 In 1925, his grandfather and his great uncle, Paul, struck a deal with Coco Chanel to begin selling perfumes and other beauty products, as Coco had already created her signature Chanel No. 5 perfume and saw partnering with the brothers as a way of better marketing her product.
 Pierre took full control of the company in 1954.
 He then passed control of the company to his son Jacques in the 1960s, as he was more interested in horse breeding and racing.

 Wertheimer attended the prestigious Ecole des Roches in Normandy and then went on to study at the University of Paris.
-In 1973, Wertheimer convinced the Chanel board of trustees to let him take over the company.
+In 1973, Alain convinced the Chanel board of trustees to let him take over the company.

 Career

 After over a decade of directing the company, in 1996, Wertheimer and his brother, Gerard, became co-owners of the House of Chanel.
-Wertheimer became the chairman of the company as well and Gerard primarily focused on overseeing Chanel's watch division based in Geneva.
+Wertheimer became the chairman of the company as well, and Gerard primarily focused on overseeing Chanel's watch division based in Geneva.
 Prior to that time, the brothers had already appointed Karl Lagerfeld as the artistic director of Chanel, responsible for all of the fashion designs.
 The appointment of Lagerfeld was critical to the future success of the brand, as Chanel was poised to experience a financial collapse had Lagerfeld not successfully revitalized the fashion house.
 Wertheimer and his brother generally do not comment on the success of Chanel, nor do they openly participate in Chanel's public events.
-While they may attend fashion shows, they do so discreetly by sitting a few rows back and they rarely, if ever, attend the opening of Chanel boutiques.
+While they may attend fashion shows, they do so discreetly by sitting a few rows back, and they rarely, if ever, attend the opening of Chanel boutiques.

 In addition to running Chanel, Wertheimer and his brother are also very involved in horse racing, picking up the interest from their father.
 From their father, they inherited the horse racing and breeding business, Wertheimer et Frère.
 Wertheimer's brother, Gerard, is primarily the one who manages the business's horse stock.
 The brothers own four ranches around the world in Chantilly and Normandy, France, California, and Kentucky.
 Horses owned by the brothers have won the Breeders' Cup four times.
 In 2015, a Wertheimer horse won the Queen Elizabeth II Stakes Race.

 Along with his brother, Wertheimer also owns vineyards in France and Napa Valley, California.
 They own the Chateau Rauzan-Segla winery in Bordeaux, France.
 They also bought the St. Supery winery in California.
 Both vineyards have been reviewed very favorably by wine critics.
 Additionally, they own the Chateau Canon estate in Saint Emilion, France.
-They renovated the property in 2015, turning it into a six bedroom resort-like chateau in the middle of the Bordeaux region.
-However, it is not a hotel as guests must be invited to stay.
+They renovated the property in 2015, turning it into a six-bedroom resort-like chateau in the middle of the Bordeaux region.
+However, it is not a hotel, as guests must be invited to stay.
 The family spends much of their summers at Chateau Canon.

 The brothers are also involved in a number of other business endeavors.
 They own a 1% stake in Ulta, the large beauty store chain that has stores around the United States selling makeup, skincare, haircare, perfume, and other beauty products and services.
 The brothers also have acquired a number of other non-Chanel brands.
 They manage Eres Lingerie and beachwear.
 Additionally, they own Tanner Krolle, a saddle and leather goods manufacturer.
 Another of their acquisitions, Holland & Holland, is a British gunmaker.